 Once you have connected, LinkedIn allows you to have a real-time conversation with the messaging facility’s connection.
-The green dot indicates that the person is online, and you can have a chat with them now.
+The green dot indicates that the person is online, and you can chat with them now.

 LinkedIn offers a smart reply function to give short, contextual, and automatically generated responses.
 This helps you to respond quickly and be more productive.

 For premium users, a feature is available known as the Inmail feature.
 Using this, you would send messages to any Linkedin user without any prior information or additional contact information.

 - Use Recommendations and Endorsements:

-Any connection can write recommendations on other users’ profiles and endorsements of their skills.
+Any connection can write recommendations on other users’ profiles and endorse their skills.
 Getting recommendations and endorsements can be very beneficial for you, and it will help you develop your professional network.

 Recommendations and endorsements serve as testimonials.
 Getting 5-10 testimonials is good.
-You can ask people with whom you have worked on writing one for you.
+You can ask people you have worked on writing one for you.
 In return, you can also write one for them.

 Remember, “It was fun to work with XYZ” is not a testimonial.
-Ask instead, ask to write about your qualities and achievements that impressed them.
+Instead, ask to write about your qualities and achievements that impressed them.
 E.g., ‘XYZ is great with project scheduling“.
 This can help you stand out from the crowd.